shawshubham/shawshubham.github.io/content/learning/advanced-skills/low-level-design/2_SOLID-in-action/2_5_ocp-example1.md

 ---
-title: "Open/Closed Principle (OCP) in Java"
+title: "Open/Closed Principle (OCP) - Saving Data to Different Destinations"
 description: "Learn the Open/Closed Principle (OCP) in Java with real-world examples.
 See how to extend behavior without modifying existing code using interfaces and polymorphism."
 keywords:
   - open closed principle java